 Two New Sportfish are Taking Shape at ACY

-With the engine installation complete, the house has been installed and fuel tanks fitted on ACY's new 67-foot sporfish.
-Interior fabrication is underway as the house is prepped for glassing and painting.
+Hull fairing on ACY's new 68-footer nears completion in preparation for primer and hull flipping.
 Enlarge any of the images below by clicking on them or view all the images as a slideshow.

 ACY67 Features Bold New Design

-Construction is currently underway on a new 67-foot convertible sportfisherman at American Custom Yachts incorporating innovative boat-building technology and a design unlike any other American on the water.
+ACY's new 67-foot convertible sportfisherman incorporates innovative boat-building technology and a design unlike any other American on the water.
 The hull has been constructed on a plasma-cut steel jig utilizing ACY's traditional composite cold-molded process, but that's where the similarities end.
 The house and bridge are being fabricated out of lightweight materials encased in molded fiberglass, giving the new ACY67 a look that is distinctively different, yet truly American.

 Click play on the video to the right to watch a time-lapse video of the crane-assisted rollover of the ACY67 hull.
 For a complete history of the ACY67 hull construction, please visit the Marlin Magazine Boat Building Gallery.